BeyondTeam/BDSelf/README.md

     YourID
   }
 ```
-add your bot ID at line 4 in bot.lua
+add your ID at line 4 and 86 in bot.lua
-add your ID in config.lua
-add your ID at line 362 in tools.lua
-Then restart the bot.
+Then restart or reload.

 # Support and development